Who is this article for?

 Instead of managing your encryption keys in Vault, Code42 can manage your keys for you.
 See How Code42 handles your encryption keys for file backup for details.
 For more information, contact your Customer Success Manager (CSM).

-Our Customer Champions can assist you with migrating your keystore to your private, self-administerd Vault.
-Customer Champions cannot, however, provide assistance with Vault-specific tasks, such as upgrade, installation, configuration, networking, and exporting certificates.
+Our Technical Support Engineers can assist you with migrating your keystore to your private, self-administerd Vault.
+Technical Support Engineers cannot, however, provide assistance with Vault-specific tasks, such as upgrade, installation, configuration, networking, and exporting certificates.
 For assistance with Vault, consult the Vault documentation.

 This article serves Customer Cloud Administrators who have an existing Vault server installed and configured to store Code42 encryption keys.
 To learn more about why and how to create a Vault, see: